joshmarshall/ubuild/README.md

 # ubuild

-Simple checkinstall based build script.
+This is a simple checkinstall based build script.
 To use in a project, simply include a .ubuild.json file in the project directory.
 That file should looks something like:

     {
         "name": "ubuild",